best-practice-and-impact/govcookiecutter/README.md

 #### Installing the `cookiecutter` package

 There are many ways to install the `cookiecutter` package.
-Our recommendation is to install it at the system or user level, rather than as a Python package via `pip` or `conda`.
+Our recommendation is to install it at the system or user level, rather than as a Python package with `pip` or `conda`.
 This ensures it is isolated from the rest of your system, and always available.

-For macOS, open your terminal, and [install `cookiecutter` via Homebrew][homebrew]:
+For macOS, open your terminal, and [install `cookiecutter` with Homebrew][homebrew]:

 ```shell
 brew install cookiecutter